#BUCblog

 Round 1 was chaired by Sarah Dalrymple, Reader in Conservation Ecology, Biological and Environmental Sciences, Liverpool John Moores University.
 Knowledgeable but humane, she presented the 50 multiple-choice questions to the 28 waiting teams.
 After a Valentine’s Day themed round, there were questions on plant identification, plant genetics, plants around the world and finally questions about interactions between plants and insects.

 At the end, the 18 teams that scored 25 or more points went through to Round 2.
-Round 1 can be seen on our YouTube channel, where Round 2 will be streamed from 14:00 on 21 February.
+Round 1 can be seen on our YouTube channel.

 February 2024 – First 3 rounds of #BUC2024